In today’s post I’m going to share a problem that I have been coming across more and more often — people selling instructor edition textbooks.

-In this post I’m going to show you 2 examples with pictures exactly what I am talking about.
+In this post I’m going to show you 2 examples of people selling instructor edition textbooks.
+I’ve included some pictures to explain this more clearly.

 Before we get to that, I am going to share with you quickly why this issue matters.
-First off, it’s questionable whether these review copies that are stamped “not for resale” are ok to resell.
+First off, is it okay to sell instructor edition textbooks?
+It’s a bit questionable.
 From an ethical standpoint, it’s at best in a gray area.
 The books clearly were not intended to be resold.
 From a legal standpoint, it’s hard to say, as there’s not much precedent.

 Both of those factors matter, but what is extremely important is the health of your Amazon seller account.
+And reselling instructor edition textbooks can really damage your account health.
 These books are being intentionally misrepresented to the buyer, and if the buyer realizes that it can only cause problems for your account.

-Now, let’s take a look at the 2 examples before discussing further.
+Now, let’s take a look at 2 examples where sellers decided to sell instructor textbooks.
 These were both books that I purchased online to resell on Amazon.
 Both of these books happened to come from sellers on half.com, both of whom had over 95% positive feedback.

 First, here’s the front cover of the first book, notice the tape towards the top of the book: